LionelDraghi/bbt/docs/UG.md

 - When Step : if there is a `.config` file, the assertion will fail.
 - Given Step : if there is a `.config`file, bbt will prompt the user to confirm the deletion.
 If the user deny the deletion, or if the deletion fail, the assertion will fail.

-Note that the usual `--yes` option is available, for batch running.
+Note that the usual `--yes` option is available, for batch run.

 >[!WARNING]
 > Use `--yes`option with caution :